obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Refactoring and auto-formatting plugins.md

 # Refactoring and auto-formatting plugins

-Plugins that offer additional functionality to reformat notes than the [[Obsidian Core Plugins#Note composer]] plugin.
-These plugins usually make automated changes to your notes.
+Plugins that help you refactor and reformat your notes.
+These plugins offer additional functionality to than the [[Obsidian Core Plugins#Note composer]] plugin, and usually make automated changes to your notes.

 ## Plugins in this category